 There is limited support for this option.
 One of the reasons retention payments are held is because contractors feel they need to have an incentive for their suppliers to complete jobs or return to remedy any defects.
 Removing retentions would remove that incentive.
 Retention payments could be replaced by bonds or other mechanisms, but no firm proposals as to how to abolition would work have been presented.
 There is no way of knowing over what timeframe they would be abolished, whether it would be piloted, if the abolition would be voluntary or backed by legislation.

 Put retentions in trust

 This option has the widest support across the industry.
 There is a Private Members’ Bill going through Parliament, the Construction (Retention Deposit Scheme) Bill 2017-2019.
 This is also known as the Aldous Bill, after its main sponsor, Peter Aldous.

 As of September 2018, the Bill has the support of one in four MPs across all parties, 85 trade federations representing around 800,000 construction employees.

 Peter Aldous said:“This coalition of support shows the urgent need for reform and unity of industry following Carillion.
 Support covers so much of the industry that we now have a golden opportunity to change construction for the better.
 I hope government gets behind industry and this Bill.
 We need action to protect SMEs before more millions are lost, and this Bill is about ensuring people’s money is safe so businesses can grow and invest in their future.”

-Peter Aldous will be speaking the National Federation of Builders’ annual conference on 26 November 2018.
+Peter Aldous spoke at the National Federation of Builders’ annual conference on 26 November 2018.

 The NFB is working with the Federation of Master Builders to organise a roundtable on retentions.
 This will bring all sides of the debate together to explain positions and to provide detail on how the respective options will work.
 While organisations may say they support a particular option, there is very little detail on what that means and how each option would work.
 The roundtable would be an opportunity to shed some light onto these areas.